Avra Valley Solar Generating Station

-The Avra Valley Solar Generating Station is a 34 MW (DC, 25 MW AC) photovoltaic power plant in Avra Valley, Pima County, Arizona, owned by NRG.
+Avra Valley Solar is a 34 MW (DC, 25 MW AC) photovoltaic power plant in Avra Valley, Pima County, Arizona, owned by NRG.
 It uses single axis tracking that is designed to be maintenance free over the twenty year design life of the system.
 The panels are mounted on a north-south axis and rotate each day to follow the sun from sunrise to sunset, increasing the output by about 20%.
 Power is being sold to Tucson Electric Power in a 20-year power purchase agreement.